 It’s easy to throw some naked chicken on the grill, or just buy a bottle at the store, so why bother making your own?
 Let me just tell you!

 - Easy.
-A few extra minutes and ingredients buy you a lot of flavor.
+Making a marinade only takes a few extra minutes, and those ingredients give you A LOT of flavor.

 - Utilizes pantry staples.
 Sure, you can go buy a fancy marinade, like this Primal Kitchen Marinade, but why bother when you can whip something up with what you have on hand?

 - Saves money.
 No trips to the store.
 No expensive sauces.
 Just basic ingredients.
 If you’re familiar with my Grocery Budget Bootcamp, you know that budgeting for groceries is a top priority of mine.

 The key to making the best chicken marinade is knowing how to create a good combination based on what you have.

 Lucky for you, I found a “formula” that seems to do the trick every time:

 - Fat.
 Most flavors dissolve well in oil, but not so much when dissolved in water.
 When we use fat in a marinade, it permeates the meat better.
 It gets the flavor deep into the crevices so that every bite is tender, juicy, and flavorful.